l0k0ms/log-workshop-2/README.md

 3. Clone this repository on your local machine: ```git clone https://github.com/l0k0ms/log-workshop-2.git```

-4. Pull Docker images to your local machine **before the event**, so we don't all overwhelm the WiFi: `docker-compose up` (this make take several minutes).
+4. Pull Docker images to your local machine `docker-compose up` (this make take several minutes).
     When it finishes, load [http://localhost:5000](http://localhost:5000) in a private window and check that everything is up and running.

 5. (Optional) The workshop itself is written in a [Jupyter notebook](http://jupyter.org/), allowing you to mix and edit content locally.